Wildcrafting is the process in which one forages for plants or food.

-When it comes to preserving fresh herbs you have a couple options.
-You can either immediately tincture them or you can dry them for later use.
+When it comes to preserving fresh herbs you have a couple of options.
+You can either immediately tincture them fresh or you can dry them for later use.
 I’m not going to go into detail about tincturing because I’ll be detailing that process in a later post, but I will talk about how to dry herbs.

 Drying fresh herbs isn’t too difficult so I’ll detail the steps below.

 One option you have is hanging herbs out to dry.